Eventuous/docs/content/docs/subscriptions/checkpoint/index.md

 ### Available stores

-If a supported projection type in an Eventuous package for projections (`Eventuous.Projections.*`) requires a checkpoint store, you can find its implementation in that package.
-For example, the `Eventuous.Projections.MongoDB` package has a checkpoint store implementation for MongoDB.
+If a supported projection type in an Eventuous package for projections requires a checkpoint store, you can find its implementation in that package.
+For example, the `Eventuous.MongoDB` package has a checkpoint store implementation for MongoDB.

 If you register subscriptions in the DI container, you also need to register the checkpoint store: